Lemon Olive Oil Snack Cake With Lemon Frosting

 Ingredients

-- EVOO: I use organic extra virgin olive oil.
-This ma
+- EVOO: I use organic extra virgin olive oil which makes this not too sweet lemon cake strike the perfect balance.

 - Coconut Milk: I use organic coconut milk for flavor, as I love lemon and coconut together.
 You can also use cow's milk if you prefer.